Website accessibility

 The Rights of Man reach an Ivorian village

 How can people come to see as a problem those parts of their own traditions which trample on human rights?
 An appeal to something more important than cultural or religious tradition is a revolutionary idea.
-This account by human rights workers captures the excitement on first hearing about human rights.
-The women of the Côte d'Ivoire today show what it must have felt like to people in Europe two centuries ago, as they made the thrilliing discovery: "We have rights!"
+This account captures people's excitement on first hearing about human rights.
+The women of the Côte d'Ivoire today show what it must have felt like to people in Europe two centuries ago, as they made the thrilling discovery: "We have rights, too!"

 Canon Law in action: Were the Papal States a “perfect society”?